AnotherKamila/bsdops/README.md

 ### Compatibility with Debian-based hosts

 Ideally, my DebOps fork should work the same as original DebOps on non-FreeBSD hosts -- the idea is to add new functionality without breaking existing stuff.
-That said, I do not currently have the capacity to test this that much.
+That said, I do not currently have the capacity to test that much.
 So, it may break.
 But if it does break, it's a bug, so please report it (ideally with a patch :-)).

 # Development